nvuillam/markdown-table-formatter/README.md

 ## Continuous Integration

-You can automatically check markdown tables formatting and fix it using [Mega-Linter](https://github.com/nvuillam/mega-linter/), that embeds markdown-table-formatter out of the box
+You can automatically check markdown tables formatting and fix it using [MegaLinter](https://github.com/oxscurity/megalinter/), that embeds markdown-table-formatter out of the box

+## Ignoring Code Blocks

+You may wish to ignore specific markdown content especially when using with [Megalinter](https://github.com/oxsecurity/megalinter) or [terraform-docs](https://github.com/terraform-docs/terraform-docs)

+to achieve this place `<!-- markdown-table-prettify-ignore-start -->` before any contebt you wush to be ignored and `<!-- markdown-table-prettify-ignore-end -->` after tge content you wish to ignore to resumeformatting.

 ## CONTRIBUTE